AFI has a vibrant staff team who host a wide range of life experiences.

 Before working at AFI, Roslyn provided services to people with disability and chronic health conditions.
 Roslyn recognised the importance of social inclusion and physical activity for people with disability and focused on supporting and promoting equal access to these services.

-Elisabeth O’Daly is an ILC Project Worker at Advocacy for Inclusion where she develops Easy English documents, including recent projects for the ACT Human Rights Commission and Office of Disability.
+Elisabeth O’Daly is an NDIS Community Connector and Project Officer at Advocacy for Inclusion.
+Lis develops Easy English documents, including recent projects for the ACT Human Rights Commission and Office of Disability.

 Before working at AFI, Lis worked for 25 years as an English language teacher and course developer on various programs for both international students and migrants and refugees.
 This included 10 years on the Australian Government’s Adult Migrant English Program (AMEP), providing English language tuition and settlement support to new arrivals to Australia.